doshibadev/RepoMatch/README.md

 ## 🙏 Acknowledgments

-- GitHub for their excellent GraphQL API
+- GitHub for their excellent REST API and Octokit library
 - The open-source community for inspiration
 - All contributors who help make this project better